denisbidiuk-design/marketing-sales-analytics-platform/README.md

 Screenshots saved in reports/screenshots.pdf.

 ### 🛠 How to Use the Project

 You can open and run all notebooks using:

- ✔ Jupyter Notebook
+- Jupyter Notebook
- ✔ Visual Studio Code (with Python extension)
+- Visual Studio Code (with Python extension)
- ✔ Google Colab
+- Google Colab

 No terminal commands are required.

-Simply open any .ipynb file and run the cells.
+Simply open any `.ipynb` file from the `notebooks/` folder and run the cells step by step.